The Codex

 Technodruidism does not retreat from the world.
 We engage:

-• We support legislation establishing the right to repair and the availability of parts, tools, and documentation.
+- We support laws establishing the right to repair, and the availability of parts, tools, and documentation.

-• We oppose the criminalization of repair, modification, and reverse engineering for legitimate purposes.
+- We oppose the criminalization of repair, modification, and reverse engineering done for legitimate purposes.

-• We advocate for open documentation, open hardware, and reasonable software support windows.
+- We advocate for open documentation, open hardware, and honest software support windows.

-• We oppose surveillance built into devices we own, and the data extraction economies that depend on it.
+- We oppose surveillance built into the devices we own, and the data-extraction economies that feed on it.

-• We oppose the deployment of automated systems whose explicit purpose is to eliminate human craft and judgment from work where craft and judgment matter.
+- We oppose the deployment of automated systems whose stated purpose is to strip human craft and judgment out of work where craft and judgment matter.

-• We hold that ownership is not complete without the right to understand, modify, and refuse observation.
+- We hold that ownership is not whole without the right to understand, to modify, and to refuse observation.

-These are not merely political positions.
-They are theological commitments.
+We do not hold these merely as political positions.
+They are theology.

 XII.
 Closing